 During Maths children learn a range of mathematical skills including counting and number skills, calculations, shape and measure.
 Children use a range of equipment such as cubes, counters and objects as well as number lines and hundred squares to assist counting and addition and subtraction calculations.
 We use practical equipment to explore shapes.
 We aim to use a practical approach to enable the children to explore and develop skills before they formally record their work.

-In Year 1 children take home a learning log task once a week (please link to the learning log page) Learning logs go home on a Friday to be handed in on the following Wednesday.
+In Year 1 children take home a learning log task once a week.
+Learning logs go home on a Friday to be handed in on the following Wednesday.

 Phonics homework goes home on a Friday to be handed in on a Monday.